History and Traditions

 History of the Florida Atlantic University Marching Owls

 In 2003, Dr. Sparks took a position as director of the arts programs at Florida Atlantic University.
 The band went through the season without a permanent director and was then rendered inactive, causing them to miss the 2004 football season.
 That same year, Dr. Kyle Prescott was hired to be the new Director of Bands at Florida Atlantic University.
-His first goal was to hire a new Associate Director of Bands and director of the marching band.
+His first act was to hire a Director of Athletic Bands who would lead the Marching Owls and Parliament Sound Pep Band.

-In 2005, Christopher Chapman was hired as the new director of the band, and relaunched the group with new traditional uniforms and equipment.
+In 2005, Dr. Christopher Chapman was hired as the first Director of Athletic Bands, and relaunched the group with new traditional uniforms and equipment.
 During that time, Florida Atlantic University moved from Division 1-AA football to Division 1-A as member of the Sun Belt Conference.

-In 2006, current director, Dr. Sean Murray arrived in Boca Raton and the marching band officially adopted the title, Marching Owls.
-In 2007-2008, the Owl football team appeared in a postseason bowl game for the first time at the R+L Carriers New Orleans Bowl in New Orleans, Louisiana.
-The Marching Owls were also in attendance thus marking our first bowl game appearance.
+In 2006, Dr. Sean Murray arrived in Boca Raton and the marching band officially adopted the title, Marching Owls.
+On December 21, 2007, the Marching Owls traveled with the football team to the R+L Carriers New Orleans Bowl.
+This was the bands first performance outside of Florida.

 In 2011, construction was completed on the 30,000-seat, open-air FAU Football Stadium.
-The first game on October 15 against Western Kentucky featured the Marching Owls and established the tradition of the pre-game Owl-Walk.
+The first game on October 15 against Western Kentucky featured the Marching Owls and established the current pre-game traditions.